 How To Serve and Use Your Artisan Bread

 This bread is pretty plain by itself and is best used while still a bit warm with an olive oil dip or whatever appetizer addition you plan on using with it.
 It is also great to use right away or later with a stew or any gravy sopping dish that good hearty bread is needed to take the abuse of being drenched in savory gravy.

 But if you have leftovers and it does start to harden up – don’t throw it away!
-Put it in a heavy duty freezer bag and keep in the freezer.
+Put it in a heavy-duty freezer bag and keep it in the freezer.
 You can later thaw and cube it up for a stuffing mix.
-I often make this bread just for cubed stuffing as the store bought is so high in sodium.
+I often make this bread just for cubed stuffing as the store-bought is so high in sodium.
 Or it also makes the best bread crumbles for meatloaf, just give it a few pulses in a food processor and mix into your meatloaf.